awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 + The map is accurate to within approximately 10 miles \(16 kilometers\)\.
 + The map automatically adjusts when you add, edit, or delete regions, or when you change the bias setting for a region\.
 + The region number and color in each rule definition correspond with numbers and colors on the map\.
 + You can zoom in and zoom out to see more or less detail\.
-Use the \+ and – buttons on the map, a touchpad, or the wheel on a mouse to change the zoom level\.
+Use the \+ and \- buttons on the map, a touchpad, or the wheel on a mouse to change the zoom level\.
 + You can move the map around inside the map window to see specific areas\.
 Use a touchpad, or click and drag the map with a mouse\.
 You can also move the map window in the browser window\.
 + If you have more than one geoproximity rule in a policy, you can view the map for only one rule at a time\.

-## Creating Additional Versions of a Traffic Policy<a name="traffic-policies-creating-versions"></a>
+## Creating additional versions of a traffic policy<a name="traffic-policies-creating-versions"></a>

 When you edit a traffic policy, Amazon Route 53 automatically creates another version of the traffic policy and retains the previous versions unless you choose to delete them\.
 The new version has the same name as the traffic policy that you're editing; it's distinguished from the original version by a version number that Route 53 increments automatically\.
 You can base the new version of a traffic policy on any existing version of a traffic policy that has the same name\.